url00/serilog-sinks-router/README.md

-﻿# Markdown File

-# Router Sink for Serilog
+﻿# Router Sink for Serilog

 Uses DynamicExpresso and IOptions tracking to enable dynamic routing of LogEvents between two different sinks.